-We helped the Kenya Wildlife Service move 29 threatened animals from Shimba Hills to Tsavo East National Park.
+We helped the Kenya Wildlife Service move 29 threatened elephants from Shimba Hills to Tsavo East National Park.

-Our high profile Stop the Clock campaign collected hundreds of thousands of signatures to persuade CITES that there should be no further trade in ivory.
+Our high profile Stop the Clock campaign collected hundreds of thousands of signatures to try to persuade CITES that there should be no further trade in ivory.

 Our Elephant-Free London campaign helped bring the 172-year history of keeping elephants in London Zoo to an end

 Born Free Kenya was established to support projects including elephant studies, anti-poaching patrols, snare removal, lion conflict resolution, bushmeat awareness, legislative reform, community work and support for schools.